oshaboy/unicode-periodic-table/README.md

 # unicode periodic table
- Periodic Table style tiles for Codepoints
+Periodic Table style tiles for Codepoints.
+The idea is to use these as a visualization aid for strings, especially when it's not obvious which codepoint construct a string (such as with Arabic, Indic Scripts or Emoji).